A 112-acre theme park destination. 50 years in the making.

 It supports thousands of jobs and attracts millions of visitors annually.

-This isn’t replacing something broken.
+This isn’t fixing something broken.

 It’s taking away something that already matters to people.